 Section 7 of the reference manual deals with modules.
 Section 8 summarizes all the uses of names and the scope rules.
-Section 9 gives several modules used to define abstract data types.
+Section 9 gives several modules used to define the methods of the built-in data types such as functions, sets, and sequences.

 This completes the language summary; for more details and greater precision consult the reference manual.
-The rest of this handout consists of three extended examples of specifications and implementations written in Spec: topological sort, editor buffers, and a simple window system.
+The rest of this handout consists of three extended examples of specs and code written in Spec: topological sort, editor buffers, and a simple window system.